 Description of the Computing Partners Program

-The USF Computing Partners Program enables industry to develop close working relationships with the Department of Computer Science and Engineering (CSE) students and faculty.
-The Computing Partners Program provides the industry members a structured engagement with CSE students and faculty.
+The USF Computing Partners Program enables industries to develop close working relationships with the Department of Computer Science and Engineering (CSE) students and faculty.
+The Computing Partners Program enables industry members to better engage with CSE students and faculty.

-Industry partners get engagement with Department students and faculty in two tiers as described below.
-Additional tiers may be developed in later years in discussion with donors.
+Industry partners get an enhanced level of engagement with Department students and faculty in two tiers of engagement as described below.
+Additional levels of engagement will be developed in later years in discussion with donors.

-Annual membership is $5,000 for Tier 1 and $10,000 for Tier 2.
+Annual membership is $5000 for Tier 1 and $10,000 for Tier 2.
 Membership to Tier 1 is free for community service non-profit organizations.
-Companies joining in the first year (prior to August 2, 2019) will be designated as "Charter members."
+Companies joining in the first year will be designated as "Charter members".
 Annual membership will be due on the anniversary of the joining date.

 How funds will be used